-The Bank has established a 401(k) profit sharing plan, which allows eligible employees to save at a minimum one percent of eligible compensation on a pre-tax basis, subject to certain Internal Revenue Service limitations.
-The Bank will match 50% of employee 401(k) contributions up to four percent of total eligible compensation.
-In addition, the Bank may make a discretionary contribution from time to time.
-A participant is 100% vested in the participant's deferral contributions and employer matching contributions.
+The Bank has established a 401(k) profit sharing plan which allows eligible employees to save at a minimum one percent of eligible compensation on a pre-tax or post-tax basis, subject to certain Internal Revenue Service limitations.
+The Bank will match 50% of employee 401(k) contributions up to six percent of total eligible compensation.
+In addition, the Bank may make a discretionary contribution from time to time as is deemed advisable.
+A participant is 100% vested in the participant's deferral contributions.
+Employer matching contributions are funded annually and are immediately vested.
 A six-year vesting schedule applies to employer discretionary contributions.
-Contributions expensed for the 401(k) profit sharing plan for both the employer matching contribution and the discretionary contribution were \$1.0 million, \$1.2 million and \$1.1 million for 2020, 2019 and 2018, respectively.
+Employees are immediately eligible upon hire to contribute to the plan and receive matching contributions.
+In order to be eligible for discretionary contributions, employees must work 1,000 hours in the plan year and be employed on the last day of the year.
+Contributions expensed for the 401(k) profit sharing plan for both the employer matching contribution and the discretionary contribution were \$1.5 million, \$1.0 million and \$1.2 million for 2021, 2020 and 2019, respectively.